fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-DATADOME-INTEGRATION.md

 ## Enabling

 After any change to the settings you need to click *Upload* as that will upload require VCL code to Fastly.

+## Full documentation

+You can access the full documentation on [DataDome's website](https://docs.datadome.co/docs/magento-with-fastly-cdn, "Documentation")